create3000/x_ite/docs/_posts/components/Core/MetadataString.md

 MetadataString contains a typed list of values providing metadata information about its parent node.
 Further information about this specific Metadata* node may be provided by a single child Metadata* node with containerField="metadata".

-The MetadataString node belongs to the **Core** component and its default container field is *metadata.* It is available from X3D version 3.0 or later.
+The MetadataString node belongs to the **Core** component and its default container field is *metadata.* It is available from X3D version 3.0 or higher.

 ## Hierarchy